Updated to reflect changes to Privacy laws and regulatory interpretations

 - To better understand how users access and use our Services, both on an aggregated and individualized basis.

 Third parties providing services on our behalf.
 We may engage third parties to perform services in connection with the operation of our business.
-Examples of these services include: (a) distribution of marketing and promotional material; (b) website evaluation and analytics; (c) fulfilling magazine, newsletters or other subscriptions; (d) payment transactions for premium membership-related features; (e) data collection, storage, management, analysis and, where applicable, cleansing, and (f) any other services designed to assist us in maximizing our business potential.
+Examples of these services include: (a) distribution of marketing and promotional material; (b) website evaluation and analytics; (c) fulfilling magazine, newsletters or other subscriptions; (d) payment transactions; (e) data collection, storage, management, analysis and, where applicable, cleansing, and (f) any other services designed to assist us in maximizing our business potential.
 These third parties may have access to information about visitors to our Sites and our Applications, including personal information, for the purpose of performing their duties and functions.